a-b-street/abstreet/docs/articles/map/article.md

     adjacent roads' polylines
   - Deal with short roads and floating point issues by deduping any adjacent points closer than 0.1m
-- `make/initial/fix_ramps.rs`: An old hack to deal with weird highway on/off ramps.
-Probably need to rethink this.
 - `make/initial/mod.rs`: Apply manually-written hints
   - There's a separate crate, `fix_map_geom`, that displays InitialMaps and allows me to manually add hints to fix weird geometry problems.